dgilland/pydash/docs/fp.rst

 Rearranged Arguments
 =====================

-Method arguments are rearranged to facilitate composition.
+Function arguments are rearranged to facilitate composition.
 In most cases, iteratee is given first and data last.